henspace/text2lesson-docs/docs/writing/writing-lessons.md

 1. Create a lesson using your preferred text editor.
 1. Save it to your local file system.
-1. From the home page of _Text2Lesson_, select `Open local library`.
+1. From the home page of _RapidQandA_, select `Open local library`.
 1. Select the slot you want to use.
 1. Select `Edit`.
 1. Select `Import`.